 Simple 5-Ingredient Thanksgiving Sides to Save You Time and Money

 Gathering a long list of ingredients can take as much time as cooking the dang dish.
 And it's not just dawdling at the supermarket, wondering if you have enough allspice at home (before making a second trip to the store for cinnamon of all things).
 It's more time measuring, cleaning up, and fishing measuring spoons out of the garbage disposal.
 Already stressed?
 We're here for you.
-The following 15 Thanksgiving side dishes call for five ingredients or less, saving you loads of time in the kitchen as you prepare for the year's biggest feast.
+These Thanksgiving side dishes call for five ingredients or less, saving you loads of time in the kitchen as you prepare for the year's biggest feast.

 Maple Glazed Carrots

 "A huge hit at my holiday table," Elyse Krantz says.
 "Even those who dislike carrots went for seconds.
 Super quick and easy!
 Why eat carrots any other way?"

 "I made two pounds of sprouts for Thanksgiving, and there weren't any leftovers," Pearl says.

 Easy Sour Cream Scalloped Potatoes